4Source/settings-profiles-obsidian-plugin/.github/CONTRIBUTING.md

     - ``npm run dev``
 9. Enable the plugin in Obsidian settings
 > [!TIP]
-> Install the [Hot-Reload](https://github.com/pjeby/hot-reload) plugin to automatically reload your plugin while developing.
+> Install the [Hot-Reload](https://github.com/pjeby/hot-reload) plugin to automatically reload the plugin while developing.

 ### Commit your update
 Commit the changes once you are happy with them.